KirillBaranov/kb-labs-ai-review/docs/adr/0007-drift-kit-check.md

 The drift check is implemented via a script located at `scripts/devkit-sync.mjs`.
 This script facilitates two main commands:

-- `pnpm devkit:sync`: Synchronizes the project configuration files with the baseline sources provided by the `@kb-labs/devkit` package
+- `pnpm sync`: Synchronizes the project configuration files with the baseline sources provided by the `@kb-labs/devkit` package
-- `pnpm devkit:check`: Verifies the consistency of the project files against the baseline.
+- `pnpm drift-check`: Verifies the consistency of the project files against the baseline.
 It compares the current project files against the source files in `@kb-labs/devkit`, reports any differences found, and exits with code 2 if any drift is detected

 When drift is detected, the script outputs a detailed log showing the files that differ and the specific discrepancies, enabling developers to quickly identify and address the issues.